kobare/techietuts2022/_posts/ruby/2022-03-22-encoding-and-decoding-base64-strings.markdown

 3 .
 Encode data in a URL.

 4 .
 Obfuscate data.
 This means that the data can be encoded in such a way that it is difficult to understand without the proper decoding algorithm.
-Obfuscating data can be helpful for protecting sensitive information.
+Obfuscating data can be helpful for protecting sensitive information like login passwords.

 <br>
 ### How To Base64 Encode/Decode In Ruby